srishti-git1110/srishti-git1110.github.io/content/blog/MoEs/index.md

 date: 2024-06-17
 tags:
     - NLP, PyTorch
-description: Let's talk about a (not new) class of models - Mixture of Experts!
+description:
 draft: false
 ---

-In this not-so-structured post, I am going to talk about the Switch Transformer paper.
+In this short post, I am going to talk about the Switch Transformer paper.

 ## Background and Architecture